apmiller108/beatbrain/PROJECT.txt

 ### **Playlist Export (M3U)**
 - [ ] Create utility function to generate M3U file content from playlist tracks.
 Format M3U with extended metadata (#EXTINF).
 Meta data should be duration, artist and title.
 Include track file paths from Mixxx database.
 Encode with UTF-8.
 - [ ] Implement file save dialog using Electron's dialog API.
 Use a sensible default export location, like the user's Music folder if it exits, otherwise the user's home directory.
-- [ ] Store the export location is user_preferences and recall it when exporting in the future.
+This will be depend on the user's OS.
 - [ ] Add IPC handler for file system write operations
 - [ ] Add error handling for file write failures
 - [ ] Show success ToastNotification with the playlist file path after export (can the file path be a link to open the file?)
+- [ ] Store the export location is user_preferences and recall it when exporting in the future.

 ### **Polish & UX Enhancements**
 - [ ] Add empty state message when playlist has no tracks